ploomber/ploomber/doc/api/spec.rst

 Parametrizing with ``env.yaml``
 -------------------------------

-In some situations, it's useful to parametrize a pipeline.
-For example, you could run your pipeline with a sample of the data as a smoke test; to make sure it runs before triggering a run with the full dataset, which could take several hours to finish.
+In some situations, it's helpful to parametrize a pipeline.
+For example, you could run your pipeline with a sample of the data as a smoke test; to make sure it runs before triggering a run with the entire dataset, which could take several hours to finish.